Hearts Around the Table: Kiki’s Fourth Ingredient.

 The Mrs. Miracle Christmas movies, based on books by mainstream novelist Debbie Macomber, were a cut above typical Hallmark Christmas fare.
 I was very happy to see a new one in the series with Caroline Rhea taking over the eponymous character.
 I was not at all surprised that she brought her own comedic talents, warmth, and energy to the role.
 I am certain that this will be a yearly event now that they have their new Mrs. Miracle.
 And we got an extra bonus with the appearance of her daughter, “Mercy,” charmingly played by Jordan Ashley Olsen.

-In this one, Mrs. Miracle comes to the rescue of a school teacher and her husband, and the young woman’s “Nana” who are all finding it difficult to move forward from grief.
+In this one, Mrs. Miracle comes to the rescue of a school teacher, her husband, and the young woman’s “Nana” who are all finding it difficult to move forward from grief.
 Lauren and Will from the loss of their foster child, and Nana from the death of her husband.
 Lauren also harbors hurt and abandonment issues because of a dead mother and an absent father.
 Although certain aspects are as predictable as usual, it does avoid some usual Hallmark conventions.
 For one thing, money is an issue.
 Lauren and Will started living with Nana because of financial problems.
 Loss of religious faith is touched on.
-The big 20-minutes-to-go-in-the-movie conflict over a new foster child is in no danger of escalating because the couple is married and love each other.
+The big 20-minute-to-go-in-the-movie conflict over a new foster child is in no danger of escalating because the couple is married and love each other.
 So they communicate.

 Once she settled into the role, Lauren is ably played by Kaitlin Doubleday who is a dead ringer for a young Kelly Ripa.

-Steve Lund who is usually in lighter fare, is effective as her husband who is trying to get his wife to look forward and try again.
+Steve Lund who is usually in lighter fare, is effective as her husband who is trying to get his wife to look to the future and try again.
 It was no surprise that he was great in this more dramatic role and they couldn’t have cast anyone better than Paula Shaw as the funny, feisty Nana.
 All three are caught up in the force of nature that is Mrs. Miracle who is a firm believer that “Sometimes we don’t know what we need until it is placed right in front of us.”
 It is all capped off with a very satisfying “3 years later” epilogue.

-Rating: 4.5 out of 5.
+Rating: 9 out of 10.

 November 11, 2021